- Are you interested in artificial intelligence and/or language technology?

 This course is open to students of many MA programmes in the School of Humanities, cf. the regulations of the individual subjects.
 Students in the MA programmes in Icelandic literature, Icelandic linguistics, Icelandic studies and Icelandic teaching can take the course as part of the MA course requirements in Icelandic literature or Icelandic linguistics.
 Students in the MA programme in Icelandic teaching can, however, not have this course as the only linguistics or literature course in their MA.

 Face-to-face learningPrerequisitesCourse DescriptionAn overview of some of the main concepts, techniques and algorithms in machine learning.
 Supervised learning and unsupervised learning.
 Data preprocessing and data visualization.
 Model evaluation and model selection.
-Linear regression, nearest neighbors, support vector machines, decision trees and ensemble methods.
+Linear regression, nearest neighbours, support vector machines, decision trees and ensemble methods.
 Deep learning.
 Cluster analysis and the k-means algorithm.
 The students implement simple algorithms in Python and learn how to use specialized software packages.
-At the end of the course the students work on a practical machine learning project.
+At the end of the course, the students work on a practical machine learning project.

 Face-to-face learningPrerequisitesTÖL506MIntroduction to deep neural networksElective course6Free elective course within the programme6 ECTS, creditsCourse DescriptionIn this course we cover deep neural networks and methods related to them.
 We study networks and methods for image, sound and text analysis.
 The focus will be on applications and students will present either a project or a recent paper in this field.